Strift/portfolio/content/blog/writing-drafts-with-obsidian.md

 > “I only write longhand,” \[Obama\] explains, “computer word processors give the first draft too much polish, and more opportunity to make half-baked ideas tidy enough to appear passable.”

 I agree.
-It’s often tempting to use editing software features to make a draft look good.
+It’s often tempting to use an editing software's features to make a draft look better.
 And I think the “good look” can trick us into thinking that the _content_ is good enough.

 ## Focus mode